katawful/nvim-anisole-macros/ReadMe.md

 ## `<-`, `->`
 In Fennel's style guide, `->` is used for conversion functions.
 For instance taking a string and making it into a sequential table would be `string->table`. `->` thus gets read as "to", making this function "string to table".
 This convention is used where appropriate.

 Conversely, `<-` becomes "from", and implies a source to look from *or* a file to read from if it is a file system operation.
-A function to clear an autocommand specifically from a list of events would be `cle-auc<-event!`, which would be read as "kle-awk-from-event".
+A function to clear an autocommand specifically from a list of events would be `cle-autocmd<-event!`, which would be read as "kle-awk-from-event".
 This is generally used when one only wishes to do 1 level of search.

 ## General Signatures
 In order to maintain consistency, macros here have an expectation of signature behavior.
 It varies a bit from macro type to macro type.